Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: CEE 473

-CEE 474 Hydraulics of Sediment Transport (3) A. HORNER-DEVINE
+CEE 474 Hydraulics of Sediment Transport (3)

 Introduction to sediment transport in steady flows with emphasis on physical principles governing the motion of sediment particles.
 Topics include sediment characteristics, initiation of particle motion, particle suspension, bedforms, streambed roughness analysis, sediment discharge formulae, and modeling of scour and deposition in rivers and channels.
 Prerequisite: CEE 347.
 Offered: Sp.